Click on an audio track to hear Mexi-Son!

 LIVE: Mexican son meets the music of Appalachia

-These concerts will be a multi-media presentation, highlighting their Virginia Humanities grant supported project, Mexilachian Son: New Songs From an Emerging Virginia Culture.
+These concerts are a multi-media presentation, highlighting the Virginia Humanities grant supported project, Mexilachian Son: New Songs From an Emerging Virginia Culture.
 In this project, Zenen and Estela conducted video interviews with Latino immigrants in the Shenandoah Valley and Central Virginia, and inspired by their stories, created new arrangements of traditional Son Jarocho classics, combining the propulsive rhythms and soaring vocals of Son Jarocho with the traditional melodies and harmonies of Appalachian songs and ballads.

-The presentation will feature a selection of these innovative collaborations, along with video clips of interviews, and a description of their shared poetic structures.
+The presentation features a selection of these innovative collaborations, along with video clips of interviews, and a description of their shared poetic structures.

 What is Son Jarocho?